act-now-coalition/covid-act-now-website/scripts/vaccination_alerts/README.md

 # Vaccination Alerts

-Outline of the workflow:
+The vaccination information for states, metro areas and counties changes over time.
+We want to keep our users updated on changes on eligibility criteria, current phases and links for their locations.

+The workflow for sending the updates is:

-1. Generate the list of locations that need to be alerted
+1. Generate the list of locations that have updated vaccination information
-2. Generate a list of (user email, location) to be alerted
+2. Generate a list of users and their locations to send the alerts
-3. Send the emails
+3. Send the emails to the users

 ## 1. generate-vaccine-alerts-info